 We are Greg and Sue O’Donoghue, founders of Green Olive at Red Hill, winery and olive grove, along with our two children, Sam and Sophie, two Kelpies (Rasa & Indi), two Maremma’s (Pisa and Baci), sheep, chooks and a handful of Indian Runner ducks.
-Nearby, at our other farm we run Black Angus steers.
 We think that’s enough for now, but you never know on the farm.

 Our dream is to help people live a 'good life' through the goodness of the farm.
 We exist to engage, nourish and inspire people with a whole farm experience - to farm the good life.

-Over seventeen years of cultivating our farm we’ve established a vineyard; built a farm kitchen and store; launched farm classes, tours and tastings; created our farm brand of food, cordials and wines; sourced useful kitchen products and inspiring cook books and branched out with our own farm body care products.
+Since 2002 we have been cultivating our farm.
+We’ve established a vineyard; built a farm kitchen and store; launched farm classes, tours and tastings; created our farm brand of food, cordials and wines; sourced useful kitchen products and inspiring cook books and branched out with our own farm body care products.

 Today, Green Olive at Red Hill, winery and olive grove, embodies a whole farm experience.
 It’s our life, love, family and home.
 You can spot our hideout down the end of the driveway, beyond the dam and grazing sheep.
 Our friends say we have an enviable commute to work and we can’t argue with that.